numpy/numpy/doc/source/user/basics.broadcasting.rst

 .. figure:: broadcasting_5.png
     :alt: A height versus weight graph that shows data of a female gymnast, marathon runner, basketball player, football
           lineman and the athlete to be classified.
-Shortest distance is found between the basketball player and the athlete to be classified.
+The shortest distance is found between the basketball player and the athlete to be classified.
     :name: broadcasting.figure-5